IndaPlus25/task-12-yea/README.md

 f5(n) = 2<sup>n</sup>

-Which of the following statements are true?
-Justify your answer.
+#### Exercise 12.3.2
+For each of the statements below, answer whether it is true or false.
+Give a brief explanation of how you came to this conclusion.

 n (n + 1) / 2 = O(n<sup>3</sup>)